shpml/fundamentals/10_chapter/09_exercise.md

 1) Let's get started!
 Some starter code has been provided in the JS Bin for this exercise.
 2) Write the code to perform the actions listed below in the 'JavaScript' panel.
-3) Click 'Run' to see the results in the 'Console' panel.
+3) Click "Run" to see the results in the 'Console' panel.

 **Let's get started!**